-If the Renewal Corporation observes native reptiles or amphibians in the California Terrestrial and Wildlife Management Plan Boundary during a WPT survey or during construction activities, the reptile or amphibian will be avoided and encouraged to leave the area on their own.
-If the amphibian or reptile is not capable of leaving the work area of its own volition or does not promptly leave the work area, the Renewal Corporation will attempt to relocate the individual outside the work area, to the extent practicable.
-These actions will occur in coordination with construction activities to avoid delays to construction.
-In addition, Section 3.8 contains management measures for entrapment and exclusion protocol.
+If the Renewal Corporation observes native, non-listed reptiles or amphibians in the California Terrestrial and Wildlife Management Plan Boundary during a VES survey or during construction activities, the reptile or amphibian will be avoided and encouraged to leave the area on its own volition.
+If the amphibian or reptile is not capable of leaving the work area of its own volition or does not promptly leave the work area, either a DB or a trained member of the construction crew under the guidance of a DB will attempt to relocate the individual outside the work area, to the extent practicable.
+In addition, the Renewal Corporation will implement the management measures for entrapment prevention and exclusion set forth in Section 3.8.
+Avoidance, rescue, relocation, entrapment prevention and exclusion measures will be undertaken in coordination with construction activities to avoid delays to construction.
+The Renewal Corporation will have no obligation to relocate reptiles or amphibians that are non-native and/or invasive.